-At an international level, the 1994 International Conference on Population and Development (ICPD) held in Cairo was to female health.
-Integrating family planning and women's health services and promoting the rights of women were key issues on the agenda discussed at the conference.
-The Programme of Action strongly urged Governments to make reproductive health services available to 'all individuals of appropriate ages'.
-All Governments were encouraged to assess the unmet need for good-quality family-planning services and to take steps to meet this need.
+At an international level, the 1994 International Conference on Population and Development (ICPD) held in Cairo was the major driver of population and demographic policy in the proceeding decades.
+Its Programme of Action built upon and further extended the goals and recommendations of the previous intergovernmental conferences on population and development and set the ground for the integration of population and development issues and the attention given to female health.26 Integrating family planning and women's health services and promoting the rights of women were key issues on the agenda discussed at the conference.
+The Programme of Action strongly urged Governments to make reproductive health services available to 'all individuals of appropriate ages'.27 All Governments were encouraged to assess the unmet need for good-quality family-planning services and to take steps to meet this need.
 They were also encouraged to expand the provision of maternal and child health services in the context of primary health care.
 Some of the points from the Cairo Conference were incorporated into the Millennium Development Goal (MDG) targets.